-Paleo & Whole30 Green Beans with Mushrooms and Bacon make an easy and quick holiday side.
-Only 6 ingredients and 30 minutes to make, making holiday cooking a breeze!
+Paleo & Whole30 green beans with mushrooms and bacon make an easy and quick holiday side.
+With only 6 ingredients and 30 minutes to make, they are packed with the flavors of your typical green bean casserole, but make holiday cooking a breeze!

 - green beans